 Why Do You Need to Write One?

-My mother always told me that if someone gives you something nice, you should thank them.
-Well, what really is nicer than a job?
+When someone gives you something nice, you should thank them.
+What could be better than a job?

 Job Offer Thank You Letter Samples

-After all, you may not be taking the job this time around, but its always a good idea to keep your options open, and further strengthen your network.
+If you don’t get the job this time around, it’s always a good idea to keep your options open and further strengthen your network.
 Maintaining a good standing with the company will be easier if you write a thank you letter.